TMJ and Tinnitus: Should we explore the ligament chain from the cervical spine through the neck to the jaw to the ear?

 - When the mandibular condyle was manipulated, tension was demonstrated in the sphenomandibular ligament.
 The results indicate that the anterior malleolar ligament via the anterior malleolar ligament has the potential to cause middle ear damage.

 - Damage to the ligaments can cause middle ear damage through the connecting ligament chain from the jaw to the middle ear.

 Research in 2008: It could be the ligaments causing the problems of unexplained otological problems

 In 2008, surgeons wrote in the International Journal of Oral and Maxillofacial Surgery (16) of their investigations into the relationship between the ligaments, malleus, and temporomandibular joint (TMJ) and to determine the role of these ligaments on the movement of the malleus.

 Here 15 cadaver specimens were examined: Here are the findings:

 - When tension/stress was applied to them but when the AML was overstretched, the significant movement was observed in 5 cadavers; little movement in 6 cadavers, and no movement in 4 cadavers.
 This study suggests that extreme stretching of the condyle in conjunction with the ligaments between the ossicles of the inner ear and the TMJ could be the reason for unexplained otological problems.

 Research in 2020: It could be the discomallear ligament causing the problems of unexplained otologic symptoms in TMJ disorders

 In May 2020 researchers publishing in the Journal of Clinical Anatomy (17) examined that now the decades-long investigation of “several anatomic relationships between the ear and the temporomandibular joint (that) have been proposed to account for the presence of tinnitus during temporomandibular disorders.
 In this study, the discomallear ligament role in TMJ and tinnitus-like symptoms was explored.

 Again, using cadavers, the researchers found damage in the ligaments that could be the result of a ripple effect between the TMJ ligaments and the middle ear ligaments.
 They concluded.

-The discomallear ligament could represent an anatomical structure that joining the temporomandibular joint and the malleus may play a role in the otologic symptoms during temporomandibular disorders.
+The discomallear ligament could represent an anatomical structure that joins the temporomandibular joint and the malleus may play a role in the otologic symptoms during temporomandibular disorders.

 Everything appears to be connected.